tianocore-training/Lab_Material_FW/FW/Documentation/Application_examples/AppExamplesMd/EmulatorPkg.dsc.md

   gEfiMdePkgTokenSpaceGuid.PcdPlatformBootTimeOut|L"Timeout"|gEfiGlobalVariableGuid|0x0|10
 ```
 ## Finally the Components section, which every DSC MUST have

+This section lists the modules to compile and link

+Note, some of the modules can have sub-sections using angle brackets “<” “>” to scope to other definitions, boot options and library mappings.

+If a sub-section is defined for the module listing the syntax is to have an initial curly bracket “{“ followed by the list of sections, then a final closing curly bracket “}”

+See the example where the inf for PeiMain.inf is included below

 ```
 [Components]
 !if "IA32" in $(ARCH) || "X64" in $(ARCH)